Dear Catholic, do you know for sure if you are going to heaven?

 If you're a Catholic, do you know for sure if you are going to heaven when you die?
-As a Protestant I can say that I know I am going to heaven.
+As a Protestant, I can say that I know I am going to heaven.
 This isn't arrogance.
 It is confidence in the work of Christ and not my own work.
-It is confidence in the ability of Jesus to save me completely, to have fulfilled all of the Law perfectly, to have cleansed me from my sin totally.
+It is confidence in the ability of Jesus to save me completely, to have fulfilled all of the Law perfectly, and to have cleansed me from my sin totally.
 Therefore, because all my hope and trust are in him and not what I can do, I know I am going to heaven.
 If my salvation depended on my goodness and abilities in any way, then I can't have any confidence that I will make it to heaven because I am an imperfect sinner.
 But God is perfect and requires holiness (1 Pet.
 1:16).
 This is why God provided Jesus who fulfilled the Law (Matt.
 5:17), including loving God (Deut.
 6:5) and loving your neighbor (Lev.
 19:18).
 In other words, Jesus did everything that is necessary for us to do.
-This is why we should trust Jesus alone, and not Jesus and our goodness, or Jesus and our church, or Jesus and our ability to love God and our neighbor.
+This is why we should trust Jesus alone and not Jesus and our goodness or Jesus and our church or Jesus and our ability to love God and our neighbor.

 But, what about you?
 Do you have that confidence?
 If not, perhaps it is because of the requirements that the Roman Catholic Church has stated in the Catechism of the Catholic Church.

 - “The Lord himself affirms that Baptism is necessary for salvation,” (CCC 1257).

 - “Basing itself on Scripture and Tradition, the Council teaches that the Church, a pilgrim now on earth, is necessary for salvation,” (CCC 846).